 In the Gartner report on Sales Force Automation in July 2020, their reference customers gave Microsoft’s application comparatively low scores for account and contact management, opportunity management, mobile functionality, CPQ and lead management.

 No tiered discounts are applicable.
-So midsize and large enterprise clients using Microsoft Relationship Sales are in for a steep per user per month price.
+So midsize and large enterprise clients using Microsoft Relationship Sales are in for a steep per-user monthly price.
 This increases the cost of ownership considerably for midsize and large multiuser deployments.

 Be prepared to download the 58-page licensing guide to figure out what you should be paying in licence fees.
 A dedicated person or support company to manage the platform is required.

-Zoho's suite of CRM applications spans sales, marketing, service, commerce and customer experience.
+Zoho's suite of CRM System applications spans sales, marketing, service, commerce and customer experience.

 In the past year, Zoho has enhanced Zoho CRM with a new marketing automation hub, a microservices layer for building custom applications, and integration with virtual meeting applications.
 The roadmap includes functions platform improvements with augmented reality and prediction modelling.

 Free trial: 15 days

 - Starting at $7 user/month for Zoho Bigin